webhintio/hint/docs/contributor-guide/how-to/common-rule-scenarios.md

 that enforce certain things to be used in a certain way, and if included, in order for the rule to pass, the expectation should be that the thing the rule checks for should exist and be valid/used correctly.

-Examples here are the rules that check for different fields of the manifest file.
-They should not pass if, for example, the web manifest file doesn't exist (even if there is a rule that checks exactly that).
+For example, there could be a rule that checks that a particular JavaScript file is loaded (an analytics library).
+If it isn't, it should fail.

 The recommended way to implement a rule like this is to subscribe to the event `scan::end`.
-If your rule receives that event and has not run any validation you should report it.
+If the rule receives that event and has not run any validation it should report an issue.

 ## Evaluate JavaScript in the page context